 - If you’re denied a bank account due to negative records on ChexSystems, you have the right to receive a free report at that time

 - A ChexSystems Consumer Score ranges from 100-899

 - ChexSystems removes negative bank account records after 5 years

 - See what transfers qualify as direct deposits for each bank here

 - See Options For Closing Bank Accounts here

 Have any thoughts, advice, corrections?
-Let me know in the comments if I should add, remove or correct something.
-I am a Guru, but I’m not perfect.
+Let me know in the comments if I should add, remove or correct anything listed in the article.